ramondata/Tipos_de_dados/README.md

 >>> price = 444.89

-We can just cast a variable with some data type to anothe data type.
-Follow the example below:
+We can just cast a variable with some data type to another data type.
+Follow the examples below:

 >>> my_age = '30'

 >>> my_age_cast = int(my_age)

+>>> size = '1.745'

+>>> size_cast = float(size)

+An important point about create a variable is the format the name of it.
+There`s some kind of cases to do it;

+- camel case
+- snake case
+- pascal case
+- kebab case

+[x] Camel Case:
+The words stay together and the first character is upper case, except the first word in variable.

+Example:

+>>> macBookIsVeryBeauty = 'some text'

+>>> myWifeIsVeryHungry = False